tensorpack/tensorpack/examples/FasterRCNN/README.md

 These models are trained with different configurations on trainval35k and evaluated on minival using mAP@IoU=0.50:0.95.
 Performance in [Detectron](https://github.com/facebookresearch/Detectron/) can be roughly reproduced.
-MaskRCNN results contain both box and mask mAP.
+Mask R-CNN results contain both box and mask mAP.

  | Backbone | mAP<br/>(box;mask)                                                                                                            | Detectron mAP <sup>[1](#ft1)</sup><br/> (box;mask) | Time on 8 V100s | Configurations <br/> (click to expand)                                                                                                                                                                                                                 |
  | -        | -                                                                                                                             | -                                                  | -               | -                                                                                                                                                                                                                                                      |